Fertilising your house plants: everything you need to know

 • Banana peels – bury them in the pot for some added potassium and nitrogen.
 Beware of the flies.
 Honestly, don’t do it yourself.
 Is it great for your plants?
 Maybe.
 Eco-friendly?
 Yes.
 But so.
 Many.
 Gnats.

 • Rabbit poo – I have a ready supply of this, and it’s…fine.
-To be honest, I don’t really notice an improvement when using this, but I only did it for a couple of months (I go stick of keeping buckets of poop)
+To be honest, I don’t really notice an improvement when using this, but I only did it for a couple of months (I go sick of keeping buckets of poop)

 • Aquarium water – if you have a freshwater aquarium, simply water your plants with the old water when you do water changes.
 It’s gentle enough to use on every water, but is packed full of fish poop nutrients.
 I have a whole article on using aquarium water for house plants here.